4.8 1700+ Google Reviews

 One is a lack of airflow at your supply registers.
 For example, when you have a frozen evaporator coil, the blower fan won’t be able to push as much air across it.

-Dirt blocks airflow.
+In short, dirt blocks airflow.
 If there is not enough airflow across your AC’s evaporator coil, there isn’t enough warm air to transfer heat to the evaporator coil.
 This throws the whole system out of whack.
 The lack of heat transferred to the coil causes ice build-up and poor airflow into the home.

 Once it’s thawed, you can turn your AC back on; there should be cold airflow from your supply vents.